Regulators see slow progress on who pays for failed clearing house

 After the 2007-09 financial crisis, new rules were introduced to require far more derivatives trades to pass through a central counterparty (CCP) or third party backed by a default fund.

-Some of the world's biggest clearers like LCH.Clearnet (LSE.L) and Eurex Clearing (DB1Gn.DE) are in Europe and handle securities worth trillions of euros.
+Some of the world's biggest clearers like LCH.Clearnet and Eurex Clearing are in Europe and handle securities worth trillions of euros.

 The European Commission is due to propose a draft EU law later this year on how to deal with failing clearers.